 Usage Of Framework

 It is designed for satisfying the cybersecurity operations.
 It can serve as the foundation for a new cybersecurity program or a mechanism for improving an existing application.
-The framework provides a means of articulating cybersecurity requirements to business partners, and customers, and can help to identify the gaps in an organisation’s cybersecurity practices.
+The framework provides a means of articulating cybersecurity requirements to business partners, customers and can help to identify the gaps in an organisation’s cybersecurity practices.

 The framework can be applied throughout the lifecycle phases of: